Description:

 - Save the “TrainingInviteForm" form definition.
 Select Actions > Create Form Instance from the menu.
 Generate a new form instance and check the box to edit it.

-- The Form is displayed for the user as shown below.
-Enter the user input.
-Click the “Generate Invite” button to start the workflow execution.
+- The Form appears as shown below.
+Enter the user input, then click the “Generate Invite” button to start the workflow.
+Note: To prevent multiple clicks, the button appears disabled for a few seconds.

-- When clicked, the "Execute Workflow" widget creates a new process instance in the background and runs the configured workflow or process.
+- When clicked, the "Execute Workflow" widget initiates a new process instance in the background and runs the configured workflow or process.
 The Form values are sent to the workflow, and the result is received and displayed in the Form fields.
-Click the Submit button to finish the Form.
+Click the Submit button to complete the Form.

-- You must navigate to the Form Instance page to view the new Form instance and render it.
+- Navigate to the Form Instance page to view and render the new Form instance.

-- The Form is rendered in read-only mode for the user as shown below.
+- The Form is displayed in read-only mode for the user, as shown below.

 Definition Sample: